Employee happiness survey: Check the pulse of your workforce

 5. Support better work-life balance

 If your survey shows that employees are stressed or overwhelmed, consider offering more flexible work arrangements.
-Provide employees options: to work from home or have flexible hours, or additional paid time off.
+Provide employees with options, such as working from home, having flexible hours, or additional paid time off.

 Begin by asking employees what would help them manage their work-life balance.
 You might offer options like flexible work schedules or provide resources like mental health days or wellness programs.